R2D2-fwks/llm-api-layer/README.md

 # LLM API Layer - Multi-Tenant Hapi.js Server

 A secure, multi-tenant API server built with Hapi.js framework and TypeScript, featuring JWT authentication and Redis for data persistence.
+Production-ready with Docker and Kubernetes support.

 ## Features